jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 The code was last run on an **8-core Desktop; Intel Core i7-2600 CPU @ 3.40 GHz processor; 32GB RAM; Windows 10 Pro**.

-Some portions of the code are intensive on RAM and may not run in machines with less than 32GB of RAM.

-Some portions of the code run in parallel with intensive CPU use.
-Set to leave only 1 core free.

-Total time of processing should take approximately 22 days.

-The majority of the individual scripts are fast (few seconds or minutes) but there a few scripts that require a very long time of processing (there is one that lasts 7 days for example), specific time for individual scripts are reported in the master files.

-Total disk size (expected) to be consumed by the project considering everything (including intermediate dataset, libraries, etc.) in an uncompressed format is approximately 6GB (~45.000 files).
+The total disk size (expected) to be consumed by the project considering everything (including intermediate dataset, libraries, etc.) in an uncompressed format is approximately 541MB (~634 files).

 Description of programs/code
 ----------------------------